MouinAlmasoodi/Stock-Performance/README.md

 ```python
 sp500_df = web.DataReader('^GSPC', 'yahoo', start, end)
 ```
-Calculate percent change for SP500 and then the cumulative return
+Calculate percent change for SP500 index and then compute cumulative return
-It is worth mentioning that the cumulative return is the total change in the investment price over a set time—an aggregate return, not an annualized one.
+It is worth mentioning that the cumulative return is the total change in the investment price over a set time, an aggregate return, not an annualized one.
 ```python
 sp500_df['Pct Change'] = sp500_df['Adj Close'].pct_change()
 sp500_return = (sp500_df['Pct Change']+1).cumprod()[-1]
 ```
-Import each stock historical data.
+Now, let's import each stock historical data.
 We will monitor and report the processing time
 ```python
 t1 = time.perf_counter() #start counting processing time
 df_fyf = fyf.download(SP500_tickers, start, end)